securelay/specs/README.md

 - Dynamic DNS
 - Single click URL shortener
 - Configuration sharing between microservices
+- Request bin / http-bin

 # Model Implementations
 See repositories starting with `api-` in the [securelay](https://github.com/securelay) GitHub organization.
 These implementations are not necessarily complete.

 # Future directions
-- `?verify=<email>` query parameter when requesting the key-pair at `https://api.securelay.tld/keys`.
+- Accept `?verify=<email>` query parameter when requesting the key-pair at `https://api.securelay.tld/keys`.
 This prompts Securelay to send an ephemeral nonce to the provided email.
 On presenting this nonce on a subsequent key-pair request with the query `?email=<email>&nonce=<nonce>&salt=<custom>` generates the desired key-pair.
 The `<random>` used to create the private key in this key-pair is : `hash(<email>+<custom>)`.
 So, basically it deterministically maps a *verified* email and a user-chosen salt to a private key.
 Even if the user loses his private key, he can easily retrieve it by verifying his email.

+- Accept `Content-Type: multipart/form-data`.

 # API
 The following documents the API by using `curl` and the original Securelay server: https://securelay.vercel.app as example.
 POSTs in the following examples have `Content-Type: application/x-www-form-urlencoded`.